 If you are planning ahead for your final expenses you may be considering the purchase of a cremation insurance policy.
 It’s important to make sure your final wishes are clear, and the funds are available to cover those costs, so your loved ones are not put in a position of financial difficulty upon your passing.

 A cremation insurance plan can help make sure your end of life expenses will be provided for, without causing distress to your family, and give you the peace of mind knowing you have planned ahead.

 Cremation Insurance Providers

 There are several highly-rated insurance carriers that offer Florida burial insurance plans to cover the cost of cremation and related end of life expenses, including:

-United of Omaha, AIG, MetLife, Colonial Penn, AARP/NewYork Life, AAA Life, AIG, Gerber Life, among others.
+Mutual of Omaha, MetLife, Colonial Penn, AARP/NewYork Life, AAA Life, AIG, Gerber Life, among others.